thenewdarling/CurseOfStrahd/Wiki/NPCs of Interest/Prince Rupert.md

-A dragonborn who makes Lifehunter weapons and other magical weapons.
+**Prince Rupert** is a male dragonborn who makes magical weapons, notably including Lifehunters.
+He runs a shop in [[Vallaki]], and is very well-regarded.

 ![[Prince_Rupert.jpg]]